milvus-io/bootcamp/EN_solutions/nginx/README.md

 # Using Nginx to load balance Milvus

+This project will no longer be maintained and updated, and the latest content will be updated at https://github.com/zilliz-bootcamp/milvus_load_balance

 This example shows how to implement load balancing for Milvus using Nginx.
 The most common function of Nginx is server load balancing configuration, which is achieved by distributing requests to multiple Milvus using Nginx to distribute different requests.

 ## Preparation